 It is deeply embarrassing to admit this, but having lived so long in Detroit, I always assumed – without giving it much, or any, thought – that Diego Rivera’s “Detroit Industry” murals in the Detroit Institute of Art were not only his masterwork, but the highest achievement of the entire Mexican muralist movement.
 Because, you know, they are magnificent.
 They spoke to us, and we were (and are) very proud of them.

 So perhaps a bit of Detroit parochialism is understandable.
-But Rivera was Mexican, and it would be odd indeed if his masterwork depicted the industrial history of a U.S. city – and not the sweep of his own country’s history, from the Aztecs through the Conquest through independence, invasion and revolution.
+But Rivera was Mexican, and it would be odd indeed if his masterwork depicted the industrial development of a U.S. city – and not the sweep of his own country’s history, from the Aztecs through the Conquest through independence, invasion, dictatorship and revolution.
 Sure enough, the Rivera murals at the Secretaría de Educación Pública and the Palacio Nacional have scale, grandeur and passion that make “Detroit Industry” look small and, well, tame.

 The first amazing thing, to a U.S. viewer, is that these in-your-face revolutionary murals have survived in the halls of government and temples of high culture for 80+ years.
 John D. Rockefeller didn’t hesitate to destroy the original “Man at the Crossroads” when Rivera sneaked in a portrait of Lenin; you can see a later version, with even more Communist iconography (fuck you, John D!), in the Palacio de Bellas Artes, not exactly a proletarian venue.
 And while Orozco’s murals at Mexico’s Supreme Court (which, unfortunately, we didn’t see – another item for the “next time” list) may cause some queasiness among justices and attorneys for their devastating portrayal of the country’s legal system, they’ve been allowed to stay . . . unlike the mural Maine’s former Republican governor removed from the lobby of the state Department of Labor.